 The scope of Six Sigma is also much broader than other quality management programs as it can be applied to every business process of an organization.
 The future is bright for six sigma programs with the growing awareness in small and medium enterprises about the potential benefits that can be derived from implementing such programs.

 Within the pharmaceutical industry, there are various IT factors when transitioning from an existing management process to a new one.
-In this case transitioning to lean six sigma methodologies carry several IT factors.
+In this case, transitioning to lean six sigma methodologies carry several IT factors.

 The six sigma quality improvement theory allows businesses to continuously improve and change the industry in a positive direction.
 Because this process is so complex, businesses will require interoperable and flexible systems that will enable information to pass across the entire business.
-Lean six sigma allows information to flow and keeps management abreast with this information.
+Lean six sigma allows information to flow and keeps management abreast of this information.

 Within the pharmaceutical industry, mining data and interpreting it both seamlessly and quickly are very important aspects of lean six sigma.
 With the help of this methodology’s tools and theories, information is able to be transformed into data that can be used to outperform the competition.
 Having data as quickly as possible will also make it much easier to respond to and evaluate FDA inquiries.
 IT factors will support various tenets which are essential when implementing this quality improvement process.